dvmorozov/arxiv/ArxivNavigator/README.md

 JSON parsing has been implemented with [ijson](https://pypi.org/project/ijson/).

+For topic maining [Natural Language Toolkit](https://www.nltk.org/) is used powered by "Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
+O’Reilly Media Inc.".

 ---

 I would appreciate any way of contributing: GitHub issue, email or pull request.